Skip Navigation

 • Students who leave school due to illness but fail to be dismissed through the clinic will be considered unexcused and will be subject to the academic penalties associated with an unexcused absence.

 The clinic and school should be notified when students have injuries, illnesses, or surgical procedures that will impair his or her ability to attend classes normally.
 By communicating directly with the School Nurse, the most timely information about the student's condition is managed consistently and confidentially.
 This allows for medical accommodations to be devised and communicated to the necessary faculty in a timely manner.
-In collaboration with the Academic Dean, plans for transition back into normal classroom attendance and participation, as well as the management of makeup work can be created as needed.
-Contact: mmsmith@gcagators.org - (757) 547-9595 ext 311 and attendance@gcagators.org .
+In collaboration with the principals, plans for transition back into normal classroom attendance and participation, as well as the management of makeup work can be created as needed.

 The parent/guardian of students that require the use of a mobility assistive device in school; for example, crutches, wheelchair, cane or walker should provide documentation to the school nurse from a hospital or medical practice.
 This documentation should include the name of the hospital/ medical practice and provider's information (physician, nurse practitioner, physician’s assistant, physical therapist or school athletic trainer).
 To provide a safe environment this documentation (and other related documentation) should include the following: